urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

   uo -g -t reopt-scenario -s baseline_scenario.csv -f example_project.json
 ```

 Alternatively, this command allows you to post-process a Scenario for each of its Feature Reports before aggregating into a summary in the Scenario Report.
-This optimizes each building individually, not necessarily for the entire site.
+This runs REopt optimization on each building individually.

 ```terminal
   uo -g -t reopt-feature -s baseline_scenario.csv -f example_project.json